datapower-virtual-appliance-demo/dpxx-ops/README.md

 A
 [ClusterServiceVersion](https://olm.operatorframework.io/docs/concepts/crds/clusterserviceversion/)
-(CSV) is created for each release of the ArgoCD operator installed in the cluster.  it holds the dependent images used by the operator.
+(CSV) is created for each release of the ArgoCD operator installed in the cluster.
+This tells Operator Lifecycle Manager how to deploy and run the operator.

 We can verify that the installation has completed successfully by examining the CSV for ArgoCD.